 "2191 HER FIRST LESSON" art signed HH depicting a black woman trying to roller skate, unused postcard with 1907 copyright published by Ullman, 3 internal creases (1-inch or shorter), lightly toned both sides.
 Amazing someone would sign their name to such a disgusting piece of social history. $4.00 a(h)b

 "4.
-A SOUTHERN EXPRESS" showing a large black lady standing next to a goat card; unused early C. T. American Art white-border era postcard, circa 1911 (printers code on back A-31589), minor corner wear & rounding, back paper starting to show its age. $20.00 uab
+A SOUTHERN EXPRESS" showing a large black lady standing next to a goat card; unused early C. T. American Art white-border era postcard, circa 1911 (printers code on back A-31589), minor corner wear & rounding, back paper starting to show its age.
+SALE IN PROGRESS uab

 "6330.
 A HORSELESS CARRIAGE.
 COPYRIGHT, 1902, BY DETROIT PHOTOGRAPHIC CO." showing 2 small black children in an ox cart, postcard with undivided back, paper yellowing evenly with age, faint album impressions at the corners, number written neatly in the stamp box may not erase well. $5.50 bdu